Why would you want a Scuba Pointer Stick?

 Be aware though that you need a sturdier model of a scuba pointer to be able to use it as an anchor.
 A thin pointer might bend or break and be of no use in those circumstances.

-The scuba pointer stick is without doubt the Swiss army knife of a divers.
+The scuba pointer stick is, without doubt, the Swiss army knife of divers.
 It is useful for many situations and should be your trusted accessory for any dive.